Meet Our 2022 Board of Directors

 The Minority Enterprise Development Corp.’s volunteer Board of Directors is made up of recognized leaders across many business categories.
 They represent the broad experiences of our membership and contribute significant amounts of time, talent, and energy to further the mission of the organization.
 We are privileged to have the support, expertise, and connections offered by our outstanding Board of Directors.

-As Executive Director of Minority Enterprise Development Corporation’s Board of Directors, Lynette facilitates all activities and events with both the Board and the Planning Committee.
+As Events Director of Minority Enterprise Development Corporation’s Board of Directors, Lynette facilitates all activities and events with both the Board and the Planning Committee.

 Lynette serves as the Coordinator of Supplier and Vendor Development in the Supplier Diversity Department for TECO Energy.
 During her nearly 25-year tenure, Lynette has held various positions within the Procurement Department and currently, works closely with the numerous Procurement Departments to help oversee the company-wide initiatives supporting TECO Energy’s Supplier Diversity goals of increasing business with diverse businesses.